mienxiu/mienxiu.github.io/_posts/2022-02-05-processes.md

 This way, the physical memory is completely independent of whatever the data layout of the process, thus allowing us to maintain physical memory management simple.
 In addition to that, a process can be allocated physical memory wherever such memory is available.

-The OS creates the mapping between the virtual aaddress and the physical address when requested to allocate some memory to the virtual address space, and stores it in a *page table*.
+The OS creates the mapping between the virtual address and the physical address when requested to allocate some memory to the virtual address space, and stores it in a *page table*.

 For example, a mapping model of the variable `x` in the page table would look something like this: